Kshemamga Velli Labhamga Randi: Soundtrack

 Music composed by Vandemataram Srinivas.
 Music released on Supreme Music Company.

 Release and reception

 Kshemamga Velli Labhamga Randi was released on 4 February 2000.
 Sify said the film "is far superior to the original".
 Jeevi of Idlebrain.com said, "In a way, this film is very good one if you prefer watching a pure comedy.
 But if you prefer a story oriented film, this film might fail deliver the goods!
 But for Brahmanandam and Kovai Sarala this film stands as another feather in their cap".
+Andhra Today wrote "In these days of inflation when dual incomes are required to meet the expenses of the family, the story is neither strong nor does it offer much novelty.
+The scenes peppered with good deal of humor sails very smoothly.
+The deft handling by the director is impressive."
 The success of the film prompted editor-producer Mohan to continue to invest in other film projects.
 With the financial gain from Kshemamga Velli Labhamga Randi, he launched a film with his son Mohan Raja as director.